First bread of the year and let's make it healthier with this whole grain wheat spelt bread!

 Yep, quite a mouthful isn't it?

 But trust me, you will be excited to know that this delicious nutritious bread is so simple to make.

 Ok first let's get some simple terms clear.

-We make breads from flour.
-In general we get flour from milling grain kernels into fine powder.
+We make bread from flour.
+In general, we get flour from milling grain kernels into fine powder.